 My Cat Meows and Runs Around the House After Pooping

 Sometimes cats run around the house and go a little crazy after they empty their bowels.
-This is strange behavior, but there are possible explanations.
+This is a strange behavior, but there are possible explanations.
 These include:

 - Your cat is fleeing from his waste so he cannot be located by the smell.